wuzhengy/TAU/IP2.md

 ### Overview

 Each Internet device such as phone, watch, pad or a node has a globally unique self generated public key, which is generated from random seed from ED25519 encyption scheme.
 When several network devices share the same public key, the data flow control will becoming multiple way and therefore potentially more powerful.
 TCP type of connection based communication, such as TCP/IP2 will be much different and employ Leveinstein distance array, rather than sequence number. libTAU provides a sample of such.

+IP2 does not differenciate Intranet or Internet, so IP2 embedded port number idea in the basic layer.

 A "distance metric" is used to compare two addresses for "closeness".
 The metric is XOR and the result is interpreted as an unsigned integer. distance(A,B) = |A xor B| Smaller values are closer.
 Nodes must maintain a routing vector containing the contact information for a number of other nodes.
 As opposed to the traditional Kademlia[1] "The routing table becomes more detailed as IDs get closer to the node's own ID", IP2 prefer a big single layer routing vector, in order to saving traversal data consumption.
 IP2 API provides more ability in saving data transmission, due to most of the Internet devices are personal devices on batteries and meterred network.